 Treatment without drugs does not always work.
 Sometimes cognitive behavioral therapies are not available or they do not help.
 Also, some sleep disorders are caused by conditions that need to be treated with drugs, such as hot flashes, pain, anxiety, depression, or mood disorders.
 The drug used will depend on your type of sleep problem (such as trouble falling asleep or trouble staying asleep) and other medicines you're taking.
 All of your other medicines and health conditions will affect which sleeping medicines are safe and will work well for you.

 Some drugs that help you sleep should not be stopped suddenly.
 Suddenly stopping them may cause nervousness, seizures, and a change in the REM phase of sleep that increases dreaming, including nightmares.
 This change in REM sleep may be dangerous for people with peptic ulcers or heart conditions.

 Sleep Disorders in Special Cases

-In patients with pain that disturbs their sleep, treatment to relieve the pain will be used before sleep medicines are used.
+If pain disturbs your sleep, treatment to relieve the pain will be used before sleep medicines are used.
 Pain drugs, other drugs being taken, and any other health conditions may affect which sleeping medicines are prescribed.

 It's normal for older people to have some insomnia.
 Changes related to age can cause lighter sleep, waking up more often during the night, and sleeping less total time.
-If an older patient with cancer is having trouble sleeping, the doctor will look for the specific causes, such as:
+If you are an older person with cancer who is having trouble sleeping, the doctor will look for the specific causes, such as:

 - Physical health problems.